yanqianglilab/yanqiang-li-lab/people/index.md

     Department of Urology, The First Affiliated Hospital of Xi’an Jiaotong University
   </p>
   <p class="small" style="margin:0;">
-    Dr. Yanqiang Li leads the Epigenetics & Computational RNA Biology Laboratory, with a core research focus on urologic oncology and epitranscriptomics.
+    Yanqiang leads the Lab, with a core research focus on urologic oncology and epitranscriptomics.
 His work integrates Nanopore direct RNA sequencing (dRNA-seq) and AI-driven computational methods to develop high-precision detection tools for RNA modifications (2'-O-methylation, m6A, A-to-I editing).
 He elucidates the functional mechanisms of dysregulated RNA modification pathways in prostate cancer and other urologic tumors, and builds integrative multi-omics pipelines to investigate RNA stability and post-transcriptional gene regulation.
 The lab’s ultimate goal is to translate these molecular insights into clinical applications, including RNA modification-based biomarker discovery and targeted therapeutic strategy development for precision oncology.
   </p>
 </div>